-According to the statistics on retail sales of consumer goods for 2020 published by the China National Bureau of Statistics, the total retail sales of consumer goods in 2020 reached RMB39,198.1 billion, with yoy ratio down 3.9%.
-Specifically, the total retail sales of cosmetics was RMB340 billion, an increase of 9.5% 2019.compared with 2019.
+Retail sales of cosmetics amounted to RMB 402.6 billion, which was an increase of 14.0% compared to 2020.
 Attributed to consumption upgrading and the economics of beauty, cosmetics have invariably been the main focus of retail projects for social consumer goods.
-From 2016 to 2020, the total retail sales of cosmetics in China ranged from RMB222.2 billion to 340 billion, growing annually at an average of 10.6%.
+From 2016 to 2021, the total retail sales of cosmetics in China ranged from RMB 222.2 billion to 402.6 billion, growing annually at an average of 16.2%.

 Cosmetics in the Chinese market have performed better in recent years, compared to the average growth rate of social consumer goods.
-Based on cosmetics retail sales trend in recent years, the market research institution, Intelligence Research Group, predicted that the cosmetics retail market scale will reach RMB633.5 billion in 2024.
+Based on cosmetics retail sales trend in recent years, the market research institution, Forward Intelligence Co., Ltd., predicted that the cosmetics retail market scale will reach RMB 533.7 billion in 2027.
 In light of this forecast, both local and foreign brands are devoting hundreds of billions of dollars to the cosmetics market in mainland China.
 Dozens of tangible or online brands have emerged in recent years, coupled with an increase in the self-awareness and brand awareness of Chinese cosmetic manufacturers and suppliers.
 Cosmetic brands made in China are taking advantage of the rise in social commerce operators, slowly penetrating the market that has long been dominated by European, American, Japanese, and Korean cosmetic brands.